JujuAdams/Scribble/latest/extended-language-support.md

 |Cyrillic                     |`1024 -> 1279`               |
 |Hebrew                       |`1424 -> 1535`               |

 Greek has some slightly different rules when it comes to punctuation.
 There are no question marks and instead semicolons are used instead.
-Additionally, Greek and French tend to use « and » (Unicode `171` and `187`) respectively for quotation marks.
-French also typically uses non-breaking spaces before punctuation.
+Additionally, Greek tends to use « and » (Unicode `171` and `187`) respectively for quotation marks, and you may see this style of quotation mark in French text also.

 &nbsp;